bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Create an app profile

-As a next step, you need to create a draft app to generate app API account credentials.
+As a next step, you need to create an app profile to generate app API account credentials.

 To develop and test the app, you need to install it on your [sandbox store](#configure-accounts).